Critical data studies: Issues and concerns for critical data scholars

 Following in the tradition of critical urban studies, other scholars have raised similar concerns around data and digital information technologies in the urban context.
 For example, Joe Shaw and Mark Graham have examined these in light of Henri Lefebvre's 'right to the city'.

+Practical applications of critical data studies

+The most practical and concerning applications of critical data studies is the cross between ethics and privacy.
+Tendler, Hong,Kane, Kopaczynski, Terry, and Emanuel explain that in an age where private institutions use customer data to market, perform research on customer wants and needs, and more, it is vital to protect the data collected.
+When looking into the medical studies field one small step in protecting participants is informed consent.